rstms/intermit/README.md

 Testing tool used with djb's tcpserver to introduce intermittent delays in server output

-See ucspi-tcp documentaiton at [http://cr.yp.to/ucspi-tcp.html](http://cr.yp.to/ucspi-tcp.html)
+See the ucspi-tcp documentation at [http://cr.yp.to/ucspi-tcp.html](http://cr.yp.to/ucspi-tcp.html)

  - usage is similar to recordio